 Drivers: Initially the Delta variant, and then especially the Omicron variant of COVID-19 highly impacted BHA facilities from Q4 2021 through Q2 2022 resulting in substantially decreased admissions and treatment capacity.
-Finally, at the end of Q2, and into Q3 2022, BHA inpatient facilities began experiencing reduced levels of impacts from COVID-19, returning to the more normal levels of COVID-19 related impacts experienced by BHA's health care facilities over the last 2.5 years.
-During periods of pandemic-related admissions slowdowns and ward holds, civil cases often have ended up in forensic beds with limited or no ability to move the cases to civil wards or to community placements.
+Finally, at the end of Q2, and into Q3, BHA inpatient facilities began experiencing reduced levels of impacts from COVID-19, returning to the more normal levels of COVID-19 related impacts experienced by BHA's health care facilities over the last 2.5 years.
+During periods of pandemic-related admissions slowdowns and ward holds, civil cases often have ended up more and more in forensic beds with limited or no ability to move the cases to civil wards or to community placements.
 This is a significant contributing factor to the substantial decrease in forensic admissions offers to inpatient restoration clients.
-In Q1 2023, COVID-19 impacts have begun to move from pandemic to endemic, which has allowed improved access to inpatient beds.
+During Q1 and Q2 2023, COVID-19 impacts shifted from pandemic to endemic, which has allowed improved access to inpatient beds.

-Following the second quarter of 2022, where inpatient restoration orders peaked at a record high 562, new orders have decreased for three consecutive quarters.
-Q1 2023 received 418 total orders, a 25.6 percent decrease compared to the high point of Q2 2022.
+Following O2 2022, when inpatient restoration orders peaked at a record high 562, new orders decreased for three consecutive quarters before increasing slightly in Q2 2023.
+Q2 2023 received 428 total orders, a 23.8 percent decrease compared to the high point of Q2 2022 and a 1.9 percent increase from the 420-order low point in Q1 2023.
 Some of this decrease in demand is likely seasonal.
 The quarterly decreases in demand from Q3 to Q4 2022 and again from Q4 2022 to Q1 2023 have occurred during the late fall through winter months when OFMHS normally sees reduced order activity.
 Likewise, competency restoration orders are primarily a function of completed competency evaluation orders.
 As a subset of evaluation orders, a percentage of clients will be found incompetent and court-ordered for restoration.
-When demand for evaluations increases or decreases competency restoration orders tend to increase or decrease accordingly Except for Q3 2022's record high quarter for competency evaluation "admitted orders" and "orders sent to court," where demand for restoration services has thus far remained somewhat low, restoration services demand, over the last four quarters since Q2 2022, appears to have tracked in line with expectations, based on the observed increases and decreases in evaluation services "admitted orders" and "orders sent to court."
-Even with the 25.6 percent decrease in competency restoration services orders since Q2 2022, Q1 2023 ranks ninth highest out of 18 quarters since restoration order tracking began in the Forensic Data System in Q4 2018.
-During these last 4.5 years, competency restoration orders have averaged 419per quarter, so Q1 2023 is in line with the statewide average.
+When demand for evaluations increases or decreases competency restoration orders tend to increase or decrease accordingly.
+Except for Q3 2022's record high quarter for competency evaluation "admitted orders" and "orders sent to court," where demand for restoration services has thus far remained somewhat low, restoration services demand, over the last four quarters since Q2 2022, appears to have tracked in line with expectations, based on the observed increases and decreases in evaluation services "admitted orders" and "orders sent to court."
+Even with the 23.8 percent decrease in competency restoration services orders since Q2 2022, Q2 2023 ranks eighth highest out of 19 quarters since restoration order tracking began in the Forensic Data System in Q4 2018.
+During these last 4.75 years, competency restoration orders have averaged 420 per quarter, so Q2 2023 is only slightly higher than the statewide average.
 Staff will continue to closely monitor this data over the upcoming quarters to determine if any additional causes or trends become discernable in the data.